RediSearch/RediSearch/docs/docs/_index.md

 aliases:
     - /docs/stack/search
 stack: true
+highlighted: true
 ---

 [![Discord](https://img.shields.io/discord/697882427875393627?style=flat-square)](https://discord.gg/xTbqgTB)
 [![Github](https://img.shields.io/static/v1?label=&message=repository&color=5961FF&logo=github)](https://github.com/RediSearch/RediSearch/)

-Search and Query is part of the enhanced Redis experience with Redis Stack that provides querying capabilities, secondary indexing, full-text search, vector similarity search, and more.
-To use Search and Query, you first declare indices on your Redis data and then use the query language to retrieve the data asset that your application requires.
-All future data will be also be indexed automatically.
+The enhanced Redis experience with Redis Stack provides querying capabilities, secondary indexing, full-text search, vector similarity search, and more.
+To use these features, you first declare indices on your Redis data and then use the query language to retrieve the data asset that your application requires.
+All future data will also be indexed automatically.

 ## Quick links
   - [Quick start guide](/redisearch/quick_start)